Are your parents related? GEDmatch has a tool that can help you find out.

 The GEDmatch “Are Your Parents Related Tool” looks for an area with at least 200 snips in a row that are the same between your two chromosomes.
 It’s also looking for that segment to be at least seven centimorgans long, which would indicate homozygosity.

 When you log into GEDmatch, you can find the tool down in the DNA applications.
 The tool is called “Are your parents related?”

 When you click on this tool, it’s going to have you enter the child's kit number (which can be you).

 Then GEDmatch will return a map of possible homozygosity.

 Map of Parents For Don’t Have Common Ancestors

-In my map, there are some places with green which indicates that same for small segments but overall the tool found no indication that my parents are related.
+There are some places with green in my map, which indicates the same for small segments but overall, the tool found no indication that my parents are related.

 Be Careful With The Results of “Are Your Parents Related”